wilsonmar/gapi-node/README.md

-Google provides a set of [client](#client_libraries) and [server](#server_libraries) code libraries to access all the many APIs they run in their cloud.
+Google provides a set of [client](#client_libraries) and [server](#server_libraries) code libraries of many languages to access all the many APIs they run in their cloud.
 (I think since Google constantly adds and removes web services to the libraries, they will likely remain in alpha or beta forever.)